 Postback and Direct Scan to URL (DSU)

-Postback URLs are used to relay data from codeREADr to the URL of your choice.
+A postback URL is used to relay data from codeREADr to the URL of your choice.
 This is one of our most valuable features.

 Default Postback URL vs. Direct Scan to URL (DSU)